 - Autonomy and independence of the local church

 Some churches don’t use the IFB moniker due to its negative associations; but using the doctrines listed above as the standard, many Southern Baptist congregations would be considered IFB churches.
 The same could be said for General Association of Regular Baptist Churches (GARBC) congregations.
-I should also add, in passing, that many Reformed Baptist, Sovereign Grace Baptist, Conservative Baptist, and Missionary Baptist churches have the same doctrinal markers as churches who proudly claim the IFB label.
+I should also add, in passing, that many Reformed Baptist, Sovereign Grace Baptist, Conservative Baptist, and Missionary Baptist churches have the same doctrinal markers as churches that proudly claim the IFB label.
 This means, then, that there are tens of millions of Americans who attend churches that hold to IFB theological beliefs, even if many of them refuse to label themselves as such.

 Calvinism was considered heresy at Midwestern, and students found discussing Calvinism or promoting its tenets were expelled.
 My systematic theology teacher, Ronald Jones, made it clear that Calvinism was not to be discussed.
 Students weren’t taught anything about Calvinism, and most of them simply accepted the anathemas uttered by their teachers as fact.
 I know I did.
 Midwestern’s goal, then, was to reinforce the doctrines taught to students in their home churches.
 Rare were classroom discussions that veered from IFB orthodoxy.
 According to Tom Malone and the professors at Midwestern, there was One Lord (Jesus), one faith (IFB doctrine and practice), and one baptism (Baptist immersion).
 While these promoters of the one true faith grudgingly admitted it was possible for non-IFB Christians to be True Christians®, most outsiders were considered religious, but lost (especially Catholics, who were considered the spawn of Satan).

 Midwestern was also King James Only.
 Students were not allowed to use any Bible version but the 1769 revision of the King James Bible.
-Midwestern also promoted the belief that a certain Greek translation, commonly called the Textus Receptus, was the true Word of God in Greek, and all other translations, such as Wescott and Hort, were inferior and were not to be used in Midwestern’s Greek classes.
+Midwestern also promoted the belief that a certain Greek translation, commonly called the Textus Receptus (received text), was the true Word of God in Greek, and all other translations, such as Wescott and Hort, were inferior and were not to be used in Midwestern’s Greek classes.
 One professor disobeyed this edict, introducing students to the wonderful world of textual variants.
 He was summarily fired, even though on every other point of theological and social Fundamentalism he was a true-blue Baptist Fundamentalist.

 For those of you who are unfamiliar with Calvinism, here’s the TULIP acronym for the five points: